charlottedaumal/hopfield-networks/README.md

 When it has finished to run, the code provides you the two curves of energy related to the weights matrix you have chosen and the two videos of the convergence of the checkerboard saved in the directory where the main.py file lies.

-#### Instructions to run the tests
+### Instructions to run the tests

 You need to run the test_HopfieldNetwork.py file to run all the pytests and the doctests.

 -> In the terminal, type the command `pytest test_HopfieldNetwork.py`, then, to see the coverage, type the command `coverage run -m pytest test_HopfieldNetwork.py` and then coverage report -m`.

 -> To only run the doctests, click on "Run Doctests in functions" on PyCharm

+---

-### How to use our project on v7 release
+## How to use our project on v7 release

 -> You need to run the "main.py" file to run our project.

 All the graphs will be saved under the current directory.

-### Credits

-ClemenceKiehl & charlottedaumal
+---

+## License

+This project is for educational purposes.
+Content © Charlotte Daumal & Clemence Kiehl.
+Academic use only.